 Behind these wireless technologies is a mobile phone, the “remote control” to sharing medical records, measuring vital signs and helping people control their weight through diet and exercise reporting.

 While Polar chest straps may have helped exercise buffs stay in shape yesterday, today’s wireless healthcare gadgets offer consumers more choices to maintain their health.

-Qualcomm’s Don Jones, Vice President of Business Development for the company’s health and life sciences division wrote:
+Don Jones, former Vice President of Business Development for the company’s health and life sciences division wrote: